IHDE-Alliance/ISTP_metadata/v1.0.0/03_metadata-variables.md

 For IACG use (expanded international community with missions outside the core ISTP) and for ISTP higher resolution definitive data or for event data, **only Epoch is now required.** A quality flag is still recommended.

 **Epoch (required)**
+CDF Time variable types
+- CDF_TIME_TT2000 nanoseconds from J2000 in Terrestrial Time in 8 byte integer handles leap seconds and is well-defined; UTC conversion requires up-to-date leap second table (last value stored in CDF header as a check)
+- EPOCH milliseconds from 0AD in 8byte float; usually UTC but not leap seconds
+- EPOCH16 picoseconds from 0AD in two 8byte float; usually UTC but not leap seconds

 "Epoch" should be the first variable in each CDF data set.
 All time varying variables in the CDF data set will depend on the "Epoch" variable (or on a CDF_TIME_TT2000